RicardoGaefke/RicardoGaefke/README.md

 ```
 React

 Git

 .NET Core 3.0.0 & 2.0.0
 ```

 ### Installating

-To get started with RicardoGaefke, you can simply install it via npm.
+To get started with RicardoGaefke, you can simply install it via npm, using this line above:
 ```
 npm install ricardo-gaefke
 ```